-Italian Dressing Dry Mix
+Italian Dressing Dry Mix, Holistic Recipe

-Prep time: 5 mins
+Prep Time: 5 minutes

-Total time: 5 mins
+Total Time: 5 minutes

 I love a good Italian Dressing.
 This is the dry mix you will need to make fresh organic Italian dressing.
 You could also use this mix to make your own veggie dip.
 Just add a little of this to some yogurt, sour cream or greek yogurt and you will have a great dip.